Injured by a negligent doctor? We can help

 Birth Injury A birth injury may include any type of injury to mother or baby before, during or after labor or childbirth.
 A delayed cesarean section, for example, may result in a lack of oxygen to the baby’s brain and lead to developmental delays or other problems.

 Cerebral Palsy Cerebral palsy is a term used to describe a group of disorders that affect the brain and nervous system.
 Symptoms usually present before a child is two and may include developmental delays, poor muscle control, abnormal gait and abnormal movements.
+These disorders can be caused as a result of medical negligence, resulting in cerebral palsy malpractice.

 Erb’s Palsy This is a condition that causes arm paralysis because of injury to the brachial plexus nerves, which extend through the neck and shoulder.
 Shoulder dystocia, where a baby’s shoulder becomes stuck behind the pubic bone during childbirth, is one of the possible causes of Erb’s palsy.
 Problems during the birthing process may be linked to negligence on behalf of doctors.